yuan-kuan/zasa/DEVLOG.md

 ## Tue Aug 31 16:25:44 MYT 2021

-### Create item, store it and show all of them in Grid
+### Create item, take photo, store them and show all items in Grid

 To create a new item, we pass up a closure that expect two arguments and will trigger a SOP to `performSaveitem` if Svelte Component invoke it. i.e. Click on the Save button.
-Insider the SOP, we will save the item into the memory database we created earlier.
-Then sequence a `gotoGrid` SOP after the save, to move user back to the grid.
+To save an item with it's photo, one just take the value the of input and blob from file input, pass both of them into the closure.

+In the `performSaveItem` SOP, we first `create` the item with it's name, chain the result of using this Free Monad to the next `attach` function. `create` and `attach` both return a Free Monad.
+They do not perform any side-effects, in other word: pure function.
+To use the result of a Free Monad in function that result another Free Monad, we use `.chain()`.
+After this database steps, we sequence it with a `goToGrid` Free Monad.
+Sequence is simply unwrap a `[Free Monad X, Free Monad Y]` to a `Free Monad [X, Y]`.
+X and Y has no relationship at all beside being a series of isolated steps.

 In the `goToGrid` SOP, we add new step to read all the item from the database, and set the result to a new ref(Svelte Store).
 The Grid Component will add a new template to iterate this new ref (which is a list) and display the stored Items.

-### Simple memory database with intepretor
+### PouchDB with intepretor

 For all side-effects, e.g. CRUD of database, network fetch, setting ref(Svelte Store), fp-svelte demand wrapping these effect with a Free Monad.

-To temporally test our web application, we create a simple memory database to store the new item.
-Just for the sake of showing how to make an interpretor, we now consider setting a JS plain object (the memory database) a side-effect operation.
-So, each get, get all and set is a lifted, Free Monad.
-These Free Monad will be use extensively in user's SOP later.
+PouchDB store data in browser's IndexedDB, that is definitely a side-effect.
+To let user safely use Free Monad in logic and push all the side-effect code to the Future (during `fork()`), we need to write the intepretor.

 There are some boilerplated code that one need to write for each intepretor: